wessenstam/calmworkshop/calm_dsl/overview/overview.rst

 Before starting this workshop we assume you have the following skills and tools:

-* **calm:** Good understanding of Calm architecture and building blocks of a blueprint
+* **Calm:** Good understanding of Calm architecture and building blocks of a blueprint
 * **Python3:** Basic knowledge is required.
 Variables, classes, functions and python syntax
 * **Git:** Basic git commands
 * **Docker:** Basic knowledge on running an image